Jeimer Candelario Preview, Player Props: Cubs vs. Royals

 Jeimer Candelario At The Plate

-- Among the qualified batters, he ranks 39th in batting average, while his on-base percentage ranks 25th and he is 26th in slugging.
+- Among qualifying batters, he ranks 36th in batting average, while his on-base percentage ranks 25th and he is 24th in slugging.

-- Candelario has picked up a hit in 73 of 113 games this season, with multiple hits 29 times.
+- Candelario has reached base via a hit in 74 games this season (of 114 played), and had multiple hits in 29 of those games.

-- Candelario has an RBI in 36 of 113 games this season, with multiple RBI in 16 of them.
-He has also driven home three or more of his team's runs in five contests.
+- Candelario has picked up an RBI in 31.6% of his games this season, with more than one RBI in 14.0% of his games.
+He has also plated three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.